An open quantum Kirwan map: Strict Units

-\begin{rem} Given a treed disk ${\mc Z}$ with combinatorial type $\hat\Gamma$ and an incoming forgettable boundary tail $t$ of $\hat\Gamma$.
-Suppose the basic part containing $t$ is not an infinite edge, a Y-shape, or a $\Phi$-shape.
-There are several possibilities of the change of shapes regarding the forgetful operation ${\mf f}_t$. \begin{enumerate}
+\begin{rem} Given a treed disk ${\mc C}$ of domain type $\hat\Gamma$ and an incoming forgettable boundary tail $t$ of $\hat\Gamma$.
+Suppose the unbroken part containing $t$ is not an infinite edge, a Y-shape, or a $\Phi$-shape.
+There are several possibilities of the change of shapes regarding the forgetful operation $\pi_t$. \begin{enumerate}

-\item When ${\mf v}_t$, the vertex to which $t$ is attached, is still stable after forgetting $t$, only the interval $I_{t}$ is contracted by the stabilization.
+\item When $v_t$, the vertex to which $t$ is attached, is still stable after forgetting $t$, only the interval $I_{t}$ is contracted by the stabilization.